April 1, 2016

-For Heather McKay '14, it was all about her kids.
+For Heather McKay '14, going back to school was all about her kids.
 She hadn't intended to go to college, but with time, her mindset changed.
 "As my kids have gotten older and faltered in their own education, it became evident that if I were going to get them to move forward with their goals, I would have to be the example," said McKay.
 While she wasn't quite sure of what she could accomplish - or what her own goals would be - her academic advisor helped her every step of the way to achieve success.

 Her boys, in their late teens and early 20s, watched her spend her evenings doing homework and studying for her online BS in Business Administration courses.
-"They saw my sense of pride the day I received my associate degree," she said, and spoke of the feeling of accomplishment she had in earning her bachelor's as well.
+"They saw my sense of pride the day I received my associate degree," she said and spoke of the feeling of accomplishment she had in earning her bachelor's as well.
 "It's all been worth it to show my boys how it is possible to accomplish anything if you are willing to dedicate yourself to it."

 Kelley Crider said, "Life is all about options.
 No one is going to hand you the key to your future.
 You have to carve that path for yourself."
 That's what she chose to do.
 As a 30-something mom of two, Crider decided it was time to go back to school and earn a degree.
 She's not just setting a good example for her kids; she's also fulfilling a personal goal by earning her online BS in Business Administration.

 "Getting this degree will open up countless doors for me in my present career or strengthen my resume if I choose to go in a different direction," she said.
-"The advisors, professors and staff at SNHU have been wonderful.
-They encourage me to keep going, and they are an excellent support system."

 Jackie Lake had 10 years of experience in all different aspects of business and was working 60-plus hours a week as a food and beverage manager at a golf course, sometimes seven days a week.
 While she was certainly experiencing success in her work, she realized what was missing was a degree.